apache/spark/docs/mllib-dimensionality-reduction.md

 of reducing the number of variables under consideration.
 It can be used to extract latent features from raw and noisy features or compress data while maintaining the structure.
-MLlib provides support for dimensionality reduction on the RowMatrix class.
+MLlib provides support for dimensionality reduction on the <a href="mllib-basics.html#rowmatrix">RowMatrix</a> class.

 ## Singular value decomposition (SVD)